Plutoberth/SonyHeadphonesClient/README.md

 ## Motivation

 I recently bought the WH-1000-XM3s, and I was frustrated that I couldn't change their settings while using my PC.
-So I reverse-engineered the application (for intercompatibility purposes, of course), defined the protocol, and created with an alternative application with [Mr-M33533K5](https://github.com/Mr-M33533K5]) according to the definition.
+So I reverse-engineered the application (for intercompatibility purposes, of course), defined the protocol, and created with an alternative application with [Mr-M33533K5](https://github.com/Mr-M33533K5]).

 ## Features